Table of Contents

 ✅ Cross-device testing: It’s essential to keep in mind that your banking app can be accessed through various mobile devices and operating systems.
 To make sure the app’s features are run as expected on multiple device-OS combinations, testing on real devices and operating systems is worth considering.

 Kobiton’s real device testing platform allows you to perform all the needed gestures to test on a real device.
-By going beyond emulators, this testing solution provides banks with the most insight into the real customer experience and defines possible errors that may affect severely to their journey.
+By going beyond emulators, this enterprise software testing solution provides banks with the most insight into the real customer experience and defines possible errors that may affect severely to their journey.

 ✅ Performance testing: This phase comprises evaluating page loading times, testing the app’s performance since the traffic load rises, and checking the product’s responsivity for distinct browsers and devices.